FiratUsta/Chromora/README.md

 Check out the live instance [over here](https://chromora.com)!

-If you want to host an instance for yourself, just clone the repo and host it, no special set-up is needed.
+If you want to host an instance for yourself, just clone the repo and host the `src` directory, no special set-up is needed.

 You can also grab one of the zips from the releases for self hosting.
 These files are cleaned of any unnecessary files like this `README.md` file, or the `git-assets` directory.
 Additionally, the 'light' version leaves out the `app` directory as well, however this version will only work online as it lacks PWA capabilities.